BrettAF/ArrAnt-Team-Repo/Documentation/The Cost Function.md

 The data was used to create a linear curve fit, which had a R = 0.9934.
 The numerical values within the equation below are the result of the linear curve fit.
 The linear equation is a funciton of power in kilowatts.
 The cost per transmitter is calculated using the powers vector within the linear equation, then multiplying that resultant vector by the quantity and the transmitter vectors to calculate the total cost of the transmitters, transmitter_cost_per_style, with each index being a style.
 The powers is input as Watts, but the linear curve fit is in units of kW, so to prevent error the powers vector is divided by 1000 to convert from Watts to kW.
 Dot multiplication is used to ensure individual styles are not mixed.
 The transmitters vector is a logical vector indicating the antenna is either a transmitter or reciever so that the receivers are not included into the transmitters cost.

-If additional data is provided, this equation, particularly the portion (0.0227*(powers/1000)+1.1523)*1E6, can be simply changed or updated based on the optimimal fit so long as power remains the independant variable.
+If additional data is provided, this equation, particularly the portion (0.0227*(powers/1000)+1.1523)*1E6, can be simply changed or updated based on the optimimal fit so long as power remains the independent variable.
 ```
 transmitter_cost_per_style = quantity.*transmitters.*(0.0227*(powers/1000)+1.1523)*1E6; %$
 ```